nodejs/node/doc/api.markdown

 By starting a REPL from a Unix socket-based server instead of stdin, you can connect to a long-running node process without restarting it.

-### readline support

-Interactive command history for REPL is available from external programs like `rlwrap` or `socat`.
-These programs are available from many Unix package managers.

-To start the standalone REPL with `rlwrap`:

-    rlwrap node-repl

-It might be convenient to use this alias in your shell configuration:

-    alias repl='rlwrap node-repl'

-Using `socat` to connect to a Unix socket:

-    socat READLINE UNIX-CONNECT:/tmp/node-repl-sock

-Using `socat` to connect to a TCP socket on localhost:

-    socat READLINE TCP-CONNECT:localhost:5001

 ### REPL Features